 - Administration prepares a proposed budget and is made available for public inspection no later than 15 days prior to the beginning of the fiscal year in accordance with state law. - 2.
 The District Attorney is responsible for adopting the budgets in an open meeting before the end of the fiscal year in accordance with state law. - 3.
 A budget is prepared for both general and special revenue funds based on the following guidelines: - a.
 Revenue projections: historical data and known trends - b.
 Expenditure projections: actual costs and reasonable estimates - c.
-Fund Balance: maintain a minimum general fund balance of between 5% and 15% of operating revenues or no less than 1 to 2 months of operating expenditures - 4.
-During the fiscal year, administration prepares monthly budget to actual comparisons for the District Attorney to review and amend if there is an unfavorable variance of 5% or greater. - 5.
+Fund Balance: maintain a minimum general fund balance of between 5% and 15% of operating revenues or no less than 1 to 2 months of operating expenditures - During the fiscal year, administration prepares monthly budget to actual comparisons for the District Attorney to review and amend if there is an unfavorable variance of 5% or greater. - 5.
 If no amendment is made during the fiscal year, it is the District Attorney's policy to amend the budget after the end of the fiscal to match actual numbers before audit adjustments, if any, are made. - 6.
 The budgets are prepared on the cash basis of accounting and compared to accrual basis financial statements.

-Excess of Appropriations over Expenditures
+Excess of Expenditures over Appropriations

-For the year ended December 31, 2019, the general fund expenditures were greater than appropriations by \$70,222, an unfavorable result, mainly due to the accrual of a contingent liability of \$50,000.
-Special revenue expenditures were less than appropriations by \$52,953, a favorable result, primarily due to lower salaries than anticipated.
+For the year ended December 31, 2020, the general fund expenditures were greater than appropriations by \$23,338, an unfavorable result but less than the statutory percentage of 5%, due to additional capital expenditures related to COVID-19.
+Special revenue expenditures were less than appropriations by \$7,814, a favorable result.